maxwoodruffvale/CRMatchOdds/README.md

 Program to predict the odds of you winning a clash royale game based on your deck.
 Predictions are made using a random forest model trained on 1,000,000+ games of clash royale.

+Deployed serverlessly so may take ~5s to wake up.

 link: https://matchup-royale-765224003464.us-west2.run.app/